 - Always grate your own cheese.
 Pre-grated cheese has things added to it to make it flow easier that might affect the finish of your bake.

-- You can use a regular ball-park mustard, but I like to use Dijon mustard because it packs a tiny bit of heat that goes very well with the other flavours in this casserole.
+- You can use a regular ball-park mustard, but I like to use Dijon mustard because it packs a tiny bit of heat.
+That goes very well with the other flavours in this casserole.

-HOW TO MAKE SPAM & BEAN BAKE
+HOW TO MAKE THE SPAM AND BEAN BAKE RECIPE

 The first thing you will need to do is to prepare your casserole dish.
 I halved the recipe today for us as there are only two of us.
 Whether you are cooking a full recipe or half a recipe you will need to butter the casserole dish well with softened butter.
-If you are using a large tin of luncheon meat remove it from the tin and cut it into 8 slices cross wise.
+If you are using a large tin of luncheon meat remove it from the tin and cut it into 8 slices cross-wise.

-If you are using a smaller or smaller tins, cut them in half cross wise and then cut each half into four slices.
+If you are using a smaller or smaller tins, cut them in half cross-wise and then cut each half into four slices.
 Brush the slices of luncheon meat on both sides with the maple syrup and place around the edges of your casserole dish/pie plate.
 Reserve the remaining maple syrup to use in the beans.

 Open your tin(s) of beans and pop them, undrained into a bowl or a saucepan.
 Peel and chop your onion up finely.
 I find the easiest way to do this is to cut the onion in half lengthwise, and then make narrow lengthwise cuts in the onion towards the stem end.
 Holding the onion together, I then cut it crosswise into smaller pieces.
 Stir the chopped onion, mustard, flour and remaining maple syrup into the beans in the saucepan or a microwave-safe bowl.